lynchcm/MicroHugo/content/services/service8.md

 +++
 type = "service-image"
 order = "8"
-imgcoral = "/images/search-coral.png"
+imgtype = "svg"
-imgwhite = "/images/search-white.png"
+svg = "graph-icon.svg"
 text = "See how the site is doing in Google Searches (Search Console set up)"
 +++